Hyperparameter Optimization in Machine Learning: Random Search

 \subsection{Unlucky runs}

-One potential disadvantage of RS is that its randomized nature means that \textquote{unlucky runs} may end up with entire regions of $\Lambda$ being under-explored or completely neglected.
+One potential disadvantage of RS, due to its randomized nature, is that entire regions of $\Lambda$ could be under-explored or completely neglected.
 As a consequence, a single execution of random search may not necessarily provide sufficient information to meaningfully modify $\hpoap$ for another iteration of random search, should it be needed.

 Let us illustrate this phenomenon.
 Continuing with our illustrative examples, say we divide the unit hypercube in $2^m$ 1/2 hypercubes $I_j$, for $j\in[2^m]$.
 We wish to have at least one configuration per hypercube (i.e., anywhere inside the 1/2 hypercube).
 While GS would need exactly $2^m$ points to achieve this, the probability under uniform sampling that RS hits all the hypercubes in $2^m$ draws is